ericskim/redax/readme.md

   - Box corners with bloating
 - Tests for floating point inequalities for conc2abs method in continuous covers
   - Iterators for the 2^N reduced grid traversal
-- Document more (especially class attributes)
-  - Type annotations
-- Examples
-  - 3DOF ship
-  - Pair of dubins vehicles
-- Reinstall from scratch in a virtualenv
 - Upload to github and add code coverage, travis-ci banners
 - Rewrite continuous cover grid to have an overlap parameter.
-- (?)
-Rewrite safe/target predicates as source and sink modules and use series composition operator for synthesis.
+- source/sink module tests
 - Class for named spaces so we don't refer to variables via strings.

-### Future Features

-- Concrete executable functions associated with module dynamics
-- Support for disjoint union and product operations for spaces (thus adding support for hybrid spaces)
-  - Will require a better predicate bit name generator
 - Lazy composition
   - Refine internal modules
+    - Memoization and method to directly generate in-out predicates
+  - conjoin information about modules
   - Support methods: Collapse to monolithic, split and give a collection, or something in the middle
   - Atomic module vs composite.
 Existing one is atomic.
   - hide certain outputs
   - compose.py helper functions

+### Future Features

+- Concrete executable functions associated with module dynamics
+- Support for disjoint union and product operations for spaces (thus adding support for hybrid spaces)
+  - Requires a better predicate bit name generator
 - Control synthesizer that is aware of the control system structure.
 Options include:
   1. Non-eager composition like in neural network packages.
 Especially useful if we have concrete executables inside the module.
   2. Provide a collection of modules and have the synthesizer construct a DAG internally.